 A development economist, Dayton-Johnson joined the Middlebury Institute of International Studies in August 2011 as an associate professor in the International Policy Studies program.
 A year later, Dayton-Johnson was named chair of the program, and subsequently helped lead the integration of the Master of Public Administration program and the renamed International Policy & Development programs into a coordinated program in Development Practice and Policy.
 He served as interim dean of the Graduate School of International Policy and Management from July through November 2014.

-During his time on the Monterey faculty, Dayton-Johnson has published two books on the political economy of Latin America, with a third scheduled for publication in 2015.
+During his time on the Monterey faculty, Dayton-Johnson has published three books on the political economy of Latin America.
 Prior to coming to the Institute, he spent seven years as a senior economist at the Organisation for Economic Co-operation and Development (OECD) in Paris, where he was the first head of the Americas Desk at the OECD’s Development Centre.
 Prior to that, he was a tenured associate professor of economics and international development studies at Dalhousie University in Canada.